eLyKseeR/elykseer-cpp/src/cpp/restorectrl_functions.cpp.md

 }
 ```

-Datastructures used in streaming data
+## datastructures used in streaming data
 ```cpp
 class configuration {
   public: